VIDHYA672/Air-Quality-Analysis-Delhi-2021-2024/README.md

 ## **Project Description**

+In the recent year, Delhi has recorded some of the highest air pollution levels in India, frequently highlighted in news reports and environmental studies.
+This growing concern has made air quality analysis increasingly important for public health and policy decisions.
-This end-to-end Data Analytics project analyzes air quality trends in Delhi from 2021 to 2024 using SQL, Python, and Power BI.
-The objective is to identify key pollution drivers, understand seasonal variations, and generate actionable insights to support environmental decision-making.

-The project demonstrates a complete analytics pipeline—from data extraction and cleaning to visualization and business recommendations.
+This project analyzes air quality trends in Delhi from 2021 to 2024 using SQL, Python, and Power BI.
+The objective is to identify key pollution drivers, understand seasonal variations, and generate actionable insights to support better environmental decision-making.
+The project includes data cleaning, exploratory analysis, and interactive visualization to uncover patterns in major pollutants over time.

 ## **Dataset Source**